 There are two common types of web crawling.

-Free crawling – when a crawling program finds a page, it stores the page and the page’s address or URL, and follows any links it can find in that page to locate other web pages.
+Free crawling – when a crawling program finds a page, it stores the page and the page’s address or URL and follows any links it can find on that page to locate other web pages.

 Focused crawling – a crawling program tries to crawl only pages which contain a specific type of content, or “relevant” web pages.

 There are many different approaches for focused crawling, but a crawler may end up crawling irrelevant pages or miss relevant pages for several reasons:

 Diversity of Design and Structure – There is much diversity and variation amongst the design and structure of web pages.
 If the crawler follows a single set of logic or rules when it looks for pages, it might not be too accurate in determining the relevancy of pages when looking at a broad spectrum of pages.

 Irrelevant Pages in a Chain of Links An assumption many focused crawlers follow is that pages that contain a specific type of content are often linked to each other.
 That can be misguided – if a crawler doesn’t follow a link to a page that seems not to contain the specific type of content looked for, and some pages are relevant to further along a chain of links which includes that page, then relevant pages may be missed.